SabirIvaN/f1-project/README.md

 ## Local instalation

-1. If you are installing the project locally run 'make setup' to install dependencies, generate .env file and app key.
+1. If you are installing the project locally run `make setup` to install dependencies, generate .env file and app key.
-2. Run 'make seed' if you want to seed the database.
+2. Run `make seed` if you want to seed the database.
-3. Run 'make run' to launch default web server — http://127.0.0.1:8000.
+3. Run `make run` to launch default web server — http://127.0.0.1:8000.
-4. Run 'make lint' to run linter and tests.
+4. Run `make lint` to run linter and tests.